sailfishos/sailfish-connman-plugin-iptables/README.md

 |12 |"Invalid chain name given.
 Chain name is reserved (add) or does not exist (remove)."|
 |13 |"Access denied"|

-In addition, GetIptablesContent will return two string arrays:
+In addition, GetIptablesContent will return two string arrays (if error these are empty arrays):

 | Return value | Description |
 |--------------|-------------|